 - 1. Staff will record relevant details within our CPOMs system. - 2.
-Mrs Gaskell will oversee these CPOMs entries and discuss these with staff members and members of the school senior leadership team as appropriate initial investigations will take place by an appropriate member of staff to assess the specifics of each situation. - 3.
+Senior Leaders will oversee these CPOMs entries and discuss these with staff members and members of the school senior leadership team as appropriate initial investigations will take place by an appropriate member of staff to assess the specifics of each situation. - 3.
 Following the initial assessment, actions and procedures will be agreed and put in place with staff to support pupils.
-Individual meetings will then be held with any target of bullying that ensures they are made to feel safe and reassured that the bullying is not their fault.
+Individual meetings will then be held with identified pupils.
 In the vast majority of cases these procedures will be discussed with all key pupils involved and also with key parents/carers of these pupils. - 4.
 Following a period of monitoring the school will discuss with pupils/families the effectiveness of the procedures.
 Procedures will then be adjusted/amended as necessary. - 5.
 Staff will assess whether any other authorities (such as police or local authority) need to be involved, particularly when actions take place outside of school.